An analysis of the Testament of Job, its controversial state on speaking in angelic tongues, and its place in the christian doctrine of tongues.

 Fee and Spittler on the Testament of Job and tongues

-Gordon D. Fee, a Pentecostal scholar who is now a retired professor from Regent College in Vancouver, Canada, promotes that the Corinthian tongues was the uttering non-human angelic language:
+The revered Pentecostal scholar, Gordon D. Fee, promoted that the Corinthian tongues was the uttering non-human angelic language:

 That the Corinthians at least, and probably Paul, thought of tongues as the language(s) of the angels seems highly likely–for two reasons: (1) There is some evidence from Jewish sources that the angels were believed to have their own heavenly language (or dialect) and that by means of the “Spirit” one could speak this dialect.
 Thus in the Testament of Job 48–50 Job’s three daughters are given “charismatic sashes” which when put on allowed Hemera, for example, to speak “ecstatically in the angelic dialect, sending up a hymn to God with the hymnic style of the angels.
 And as she spoke ecstatically, she allowed ‘The Spirit’ to be inscribed on her garment.”
 Such an understanding of heavenly speech may also lie behind the language of I Cor 14:2 (“speak mysteries by the Spirit”).
 (2) Once can make a good deal of sense of the Corinthian view of “spirituality” if they believed themselves already to have entered into some expression of angelic existence.
 This would explain their rejection of sexual life and sexual roles (cf. 7:1–7; 11:2–16) and would also partly explain their denial of a future bodily existence (15:12, 35).
 It might also lie behind their special interest in “wisdom” and “knowledge.”
 For them the evidence of having “arrived” at such a “spiritual” state would be their speaking the “tongues of angels.”
 Hence the high value placed on this gift.4